 If a category grows at this rate, it is steady and holds its own.
 If it grows slower, the category is in relative decline.
 If it grows faster, it is gaining share relative to other categories.
 The hurdle is what we call the intrinsic growth rate.

-The numbers may come as a surprise: “I’m growing my category at 8% a year in Pakistan, and you’re telling me I’m in decline!”
-Yes, you are slowly declining among relevant consumers.
+The numbers may come as a surprise: “I’m growing my category at 6% a year in Pakistan, and you’re telling me I’m in decline!”
+Yes, you are slowly declining relative to the opportunity.

 Many other factors help determine category or competitive success in consumer goods and retail.
-But this is a useful metric that helps explain if, e.g., achieving 6% annual growth in the Philippines is easier than 2% growth in Australia (it is).
+But this is a useful metric that helps explain if, e.g., achieving 6% annual growth in the Philippines is easier than 3% growth in Brazil (it is).
 It also points to the massive opportunities in premium price tiers.

 * Consumer goods price tiers are often divided into value, mainstream, premium, and superpremium levels.